thirdreality/nightlight_mt/README.md

 *An Internet connection and secure wireless network*

 ### Set up Google Nest

 Open the Google Home app (upgrade to the latest version first) on your mobile phone

 Recommended to set Google Nest as the first device

-Tap to select Devices enter the settings screen
+Tap "Devices" on the "Settings" screen

 Tap the + Add icon, Set up a device (set up a new device or add an existing device or service to your home)